learn-co-curriculum/dsc-filtering-v2-4/README.md

 ```bash
 pets_database.db < 01_insert_cats_into_cats_table.sql
 ```
+**NOTE:** This is a bash command, run this from your bash not sqlite console.

 Now, we'll learn how to `SELECT` data from a table, which will help us to confirm that we inserted the above data correctly.